 Since credit cards were first introduced to consumers in 1950, they have become an increasingly popular payment method.
 The early credit card issuers required that the balance was paid in full every month, but now it is commonplace to carry your balance forward.

 Canada is the number one country in the world for credit cards and the average Canadian has two credit cards.
 More than half of the total purchases are now made using credit cards.
-Canadian consumer debt, including credit card debt as well as various types of other credit, rose above $2 trillion in the fall of 2020.
+Canadian consumer debt, including credit card debt as well as various types of other credit, rose above $2.4 trillion in the second quarter of 2023.

 As the number of purchases made with credit cards has risen, so has credit card fraud.
 The cost of credit card fraud in Canada is around $800 million.
 Banks work hard to ensure their customers are protected from credit card fraud.